PythonUser-ux/Telegraphbot/README.md

 There can be arcs exiting from an edge which does not enter in any edge, this is because we may be only interested in the transition (a function call).

+# Example

-Let's see the actual code.
+Let's see how it works.

 ## Step 1: Obtaining an API token